-Best places to stay in Copenhagen in Frederiksberg:FIND BEST HOTELS IN FREDERIKSBERG
+Best places to stay in Copenhagen in Frederiksberg:MORE HOTELS IN FREDERIKSBERG

-Islands Brygge is a small neighborhood just across the river from Vesterbro.
+Islands Brygge is a small waterfront neighborhood that streches from Langebro Bridge to the Bryggebroen Bridge.
 Just a ten-minute walk from the sights and attractions of the city center, Islands Brygge is a quieter alternative to the busy city center tourist hubs.

 Along the riverside, there are numerous public parks to relax by the water.
 Meanwhile, the massive Monke-Ringen nature reserve stretches to the south.
 If you are looking for somewhere with plenty of open space to get out in the fresh air, this is a fantastic place to stay.